mapbender/mapbender-documentation/en/installation/installation_configuration.rst

 * Creating the database
 * Creating the database schema
-* Copying the bundles' assets to the public web directory
+* Copying the bundles' assets to the public public directory
 * Creating the "root" user
 * Initializing the database
 * Loading the demo applications to your database